fcapolini/modicumjs/README.md

 A Tag defines a standard [Custom Element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 When an instance is created, a wrapping View is created and the optional `didInit` callback is called.
 When an instance is destroyed the optional `willDispose` is called.

-Custom Elements are useful e.g. for integrating with Web Components-based frameworks like Ionic.
+Custom Elements are useful e.g. for working with Web Components-based frameworks like [Ionic](https://ionicframework.com).

+---

 ```typescript
 getIntance(id:string): View|undefined
 ```

 Instances created with an `id` attribute are accessible via this method.